jtabalujan2/band-route-problem/readme.md

 - 1.5 Hours = Second Commit
     - Finished algorithm
 - 1 Hour = Third Commit
+    - Included Express for setup of static files
     - Implemented basic graph to display data
     - Finish documentation and notes in code
+- 4/5 Hours = Fourth Commit
+    - Styled CSS and created landing page in HTML
+    - Created mockup on photohsop (see png in root)
+    - Created logo and theme for band
+    - Able to render 3 different data points, just switch

 How to Use: